zonemanager/zonemanager/docs/dhcp.md

 ## Overview

-ZoneMaster can provision ISC-DHCP servers.
+Zone Manager can provision ISC-DHCP servers.
 The whole provisioning process is based on Server Farmer ssh/scp-passwordless connections, so you first need to install Server Farmer:

 - on all DHCP server hosts that you want to provision
-- on ZoneMaster central instance (it has to be *farm manager* for DHCP server hosts)
+- on Zone Manager central instance (it has to be *farm manager* for DHCP server hosts)

 You can find more instructions about Server Farmer [here](http://serverfarmer.org/getting-started.html).

 ## Provisioning process

-Once you completed creating an initial database for ZoneMaster, you can add such scripts to your /etc/crontab file (one entry per DHCP server):
+Once you completed creating an initial database for Zone Manager, you can add such scripts to your /etc/crontab file (one entry per DHCP server):

 ```
-*/30 * * * * root /opt/zonemaster/scripts/dhcpd/cron.sh your-dhcp-server.local yourzone 192.168.8.0 255.255.255.0 authoritative
+*/30 * * * * root /opt/zonemanager/scripts/dhcpd/cron.sh your-dhcp-server.local yourzone 192.168.8.0 255.255.255.0 authoritative
 ```

 Arguments 192.168.8.0 and 255.255.255.0 are the local network address and mask, that are configured in DHCP pool.
-ZoneMaster will filter out all database entries, that don't match given network - so you can safely mix entries for different physical networks and DHCP servers within a single database.
+Zone Manager will filter out all database entries, that don't match given network - so you can safely mix entries for different physical networks and DHCP servers within a single database.

 How the provisioning process works: